-For all other track racing events mentioned in this chapter, unless the time is an exact 0.01 second, the time shall be converted and recorded to the next longer 0.01 second, e.g. 14.533 seconds shall be recorded as 14.54 seconds.
-In the event that there is a tie where an award and/or a place in the final is at stake, if a photo finish system was used, the image of this system shall be used to decide on the placings.
+This is the same as the Slow Forward race, with the following differences in italic: Riders ride backward at stake, if a photo finish system was used, the image of this system shall be used to decide on the placings.
 In this case, the note (Photo Finish: +0.00X) is printed on the results list next to the official time.
+It is an error to ride forward.
+Riders ride on a 10 m x 30 cm board.
+(If Age Groups are ranked, optionally a 10 m x 60 cm board for Age Group 0-10 may be used.)
+For Unicon, riders move on to the finals if they have completed a time equal or greater than 40 seconds.
 In other cases it shall be determined to be a tie and the tie shall remain and gets published as such.